thesyntaxslinger/syntaxslinger.com/docs/docs/administration/bootstrapping.md

----
-title: Bootstrapping
----

 # Bootstrapping

 I hate doing repetitive tasks over and over.
 Especially when I need to create a new container for something.

 To fix this issue and succumb to my laziness.
-I wrote a nice little bootstrap script to auto setup a new VM or LXC container.
+I wrote a nice little bootstrap script to auto set up a new VM or LXC container.

 ```bash
 # bootstrap.sh